About

 History

 Revival SMIDDY has been revived in 2023 by Joseph Lemaitre, Judith Bouman, and Christian Althaus.
-The structure of this new platform will be defined at the 2023 SMIDDY Annual meeting.
+The structure of this new platform was defined at the 2023 SMIDDY Annual meeting.

 Founders SMIDDY was initiated in 2010 by Christian Althaus and Dr. Janneke Heijne while working at the Institute of Social and Preventive Medicine (ISPM) at the University of Bern.
 SMIDDY held annual meetings between 2010 and 2016.